zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/provisioning.rst

   * IV update

 Additionally, a device key is generated for the node.
-All this data is stored by the mesh stack, and the provisioning :cpp:var:`bt_mesh_prov::complete` callback gets called.
+All this data is stored by the mesh stack, and the provisioning :c:member:`bt_mesh_prov.complete` callback gets called.

 API reference